A Unified Charge-Dependent Modulation Model for AMS-02 Proton and Antiproton Fluxes during Solar Minimum: Introduction

 Upon encountering the heliosphere, cosmic ray (CR) particles diffuse through the HMF.
 The structure of HMF induces charge-dependent drifts, while the solar wind drives convection and adiabatic energy losses.
 Particles of opposite charges drift in opposing directions, resulting in distinct diffusion paths and modulation strengths.
 Phenomenologically, the force field approximation (FFA) describes this effect by assigning distinct modulation potentials to each charge sign~\cite{gleesonSolarModulationGalactic1968, cholisPredictiveAnalyticModel2016, kuhlenTimeDependentAMS02ElectronPositron2019,lipariSpectralShapesFluxes2019, silverTestingCosmicRayPropagation2024, koldobskiyValidationNeutronMonitor, wangTimeDependentSolar2019}.
 Within this framework, particles sharing the same charge sign have been found to exhibit consistent modulation behavior~\cite{zhaoUnifiedSolarModulation2025}.
 Although the FFA with charge-dependent modulation potential phenomenologically characterizes drifts, it neither elucidates the underlying drift mechanisms nor predicts modulation differences induced by drift.

-Using recently published time-resolved fluxes of protons, antiprotons, electrons, and positrons measured by the AMS-02 collaboration from May 2011 to June 2022, we investigate drift effects more realistically~\cite{amscollaborationAntiprotonsElementaryParticles2025}.
-We numerically solve the three-dimensional Parker transport equation for CR diffusion in the HMF via a time-backward stochastic method~\cite{jiangNewScenarioSolar2023}.
-This approach, consistent with the SolarProp software~\cite{kapplSOLARPROPChargesignDependent2016}, also incorporates a realistic wavy heliospheric current sheet (HCS) structure to model HCS drift, a component distinct from curvature and gradient drifts in the HMF~\cite{peiThreedimensionalWavyHeliospheric2012}.
-By applying the LIS derived from the GALPROP package~\cite{moskalenkoProductionPropagationCosmicRay1998,strongPropagationCosmicRayNucleons1998a}, we demonstrate that this model provides a unified description of modulation effects for all the four elementary particle species, regardless of charge sign or mass, and is fitted to Voyager and AMS-02 measurements.
-Such a unified model can be further applied to study potential anomalous signals that are obscured in the GeV energy range of CR spectra.
+Beyond the phenomenological FFA model, more sophisticated models based on the time-backward stochastic differential equation (SDE) solution of Parker's transport equation have been developed to simultaneously describe modulation effects on particles of different charge signs.
+These models, whether in two dimensions \cite{kapplSOLARPROPChargesignDependent2016,jiangNewScenarioSolar2023} or three \cite{potgieterModulationGalacticProtons2014,songNumericalStudySolar2021,duanScrutinizingImpactSolar2025}, can simulate both positively and negatively charged particles under identical physical conditions.
+Using the time-resolved fluxes of protons, antiprotons, electrons, and positrons measured by the AMS-02 collaboration from May 2011 to June 2022\cite{amscollaborationAntiprotonsElementaryParticles2025}, we investigate drift effects with such models, and adopt a recent 3D heliospheric current sheet (HCS) drift model derived from a realistic wavy HCS structure\cite{peiThreedimensionalWavyHeliospheric2012}.
+By incorporating the LIS obtained from the GALPROP package~\cite{moskalenkoProductionPropagationCosmicRay1998,strongPropagationCosmicRayNucleons1998a}, we demonstrate that this model has potential to provide a unified description of modulation for all four elementary cosmic-ray species, irrespective of charge or mass, and is fitted to Voyager and AMS-02 measurements.
+Such a unified framework can be further applied to study potential anomalous signals obscured in the GeV-range cosmic-ray spectra.

 This paper is structured as follows.
 Section~\ref{sec:modulation_model} introduces the Parker transport equation, including the structure of the heliospheric magnetic field (HMF) and heliospheric current sheet (HCS), along with its stochastic solution.
 Section~\ref{sec:results} presents the model parameter settings and fitting results.
 Section~\ref{sec:conclusion} provides the discussion and conclusions.